Areustle/ParallelTNNLayers/README.md

 1. `make `
 1. `cd ..`

-To run tests and benchmarks:
+To run tests and benchmarks enter the `test` directory and execute the individual python scripts.
+We've also written a simple script `run_all.sh` to execute all tests and benchmarks directly.

-`cd test && bash run_all.sh && cd ..`
+`cd test && ./run_all.sh && cd ..`

 To generate plots on past data: